simcolin/triangle-image-mesher/README.md

 ## How it works

 It prints the image onto the canvas, then generate a grid of points space evenly (spacing value) and offset them in a random direction (randomness value).
-We then get the color of the pixel under each point and draw a gradient triangle beetween points.
+We then get the color of the pixel under each point and draw a gradient triangle beetween points, or draw a triangle with the color of a random pixel inside the triangle.

 ## Tech Stack

 - HTML
 - SCSS
 - Javascript (no library, with a little bit of JSDoc for editor typing)
+- Esbuild (js builder, js minifier and css minifier)
+- SASS (css builder)
+- HTML Minifier (as the name suggest)

 ## License